New “Hybridge” (Hybrid Bridge) for Cross-Chain WHEAT Expansion: How It Works

 - There is no automated way to adapt incentives.
 Ideally, you want to have more incentives on the chain that has the highest demand for the products.
 However, with this option, the amount of emissions for each chain is fixed and doesn’t take into account that one chain may have more demand than another.
 It leads to poor incentives allocation.

 This option is slightly better than option #1, but it faces substantial problems when it comes to bootstrapping a flourishing ecosystem on a new chain.
 In addition, the more chains that are adopted, the fewer WHEAT can be used as incentives for each chain.
 The lack of adaptability due to fixed emissions creates structural problems, too.

 The ‘Hybridge’ Solution

-Now that we have discussed the two main options that have been used by all projects in the past let’s discuss Option 3, the one WHEAT is taking.
+Now that we have discussed the two main options that have been used by all projects in the past, let’s discuss Option 3; the option WHEAT is taking.
 Let me introduce the Hybridge:

 There are few rules to how it works:

 - Each chain has a different WHEAT with similar daily emissions: WHEAT (BSC), WHEAT (Avalanche), WHEAT (Fantom), etc.

 *The daily emissions for each chain would be around 3k WHEAT/day (it can be slightly higher or lower depending on the block speed of the chain — as WHEAT are produced on a per-block basis).*